Shisyr/MNIST-Training/README.md

 **demo.c** is my first simple code that loads a picture and trains weights and biases for that, but iterates only once.
 You can copy and modify this code.

-**train.c** is just a finished version of *demo.c* that I will show to the proffesor, so please don't just copy it.
+**train.c** is just a finished version of *demo.c*.
 It additionaly goes through all pictures depending on LoadType.